-The facility provided a copy of the monthly log and annual log for review.
+The facility provided a copy of the annual log for review.
 The log contained all elements required by policy.
-The review of the log, agency website and interview with PREA compliance manager and PREA coordinator confirmed compliance with this standard.
+The review of the log and interview with PREA compliance manager and PREA coordinator confirmed compliance with this standard.
+Based on review of the annual report for 2021 Tampa Residential Reentry Center had no PREA report for the fiscal year 2021.

-115.288 Data review for corrective action Auditor Overall Determination: Meets Standard
+115.288 Data review for corrective action